syavorsky/async-pipeline/README.md

 ### Internal events and their payloads

+- `@all (event, ...payload)` - catches all events, emitted right before normal event.
+Useful mainly for testing
 - `@end (trace)` - fired once any handler calls `this.end()`.
 Also automatically triggered on unexpected errors
 - `@error (error, trace)` - fired if any handler has thrown or explicitly called `this.end(error)`.
 This will cause an uncaught exception bubbling to the `process` level if no handler registered